 TRAINING LEVEL: Basic

 NOTES:This is an interactive virtual classroom training that alternates between self-paced Web-based training and live instructor-led virtual classroom sessions, spanned over four weeks.
-Live sessions are held on Tuesdays and Thursdays 1-2:30 pm EDT on May 1, 3, 8, 10, 15, 17, 22, 24. *The May 2018 session is provided to enrollees at no cost by the Office of Safety.* Future sessions will be $300 per person.
+Live sessions are held on Tuesdays and Thursdays 1 - 2:30 pm EDT on September 25, 27 October 2, 4, 9, 11, 16, 18. *The September 2018 session is provided to participants at no cost by the Office of Safety.* Future sessions will be $300 per person.

 The science of safety has evolved over time, such that researchers have employed more rigorous study designs, resulting in more consistent and reliable results of countermeasure effectiveness.
 There are currently almost 1000 countermeasures, with over 6,100 different CrashModification Factors (CMFs) in the CMF Clearinghouse.
 However, just over 250 of the CMFs are recognized as "high quality" based on the CMF Clearinghouse quality criteria.